GovTechSG/ship-hats-overview/tools-faq.md

 <br>
 <details>
     <summary>4.
 IM8 requires me to perform static code review for security vulnerabilities.
 Will using Fortify SCA fulfil this clause? </summary><br>
-Yes, refer to DevSecOps playbook for best practices in terms of security testing.
+Yes, refer to <a href="https://docs.developer.tech.gov.sg/docs/devsecops-playbook/#/devsecops-playbook?id=static-application-security-testing-81s1-g8-g9">DevSecOps playbook</a> for best practices in terms of security testing.
 </details>
 <br>
 <details>
     <summary>5.
 IM8 requires me to perform Vulnerability Assessment & Penetration Testing (VAPT) for my Internet-facing application.
 Will using Fortify WebInspect fulfil this clause? </summary><br>
 It will partially fulfil the clause.
 WebInspect covers the VA component.
 The Agency would be required to engage Pentesters to perform penetration testing which is a manual effort.

-Refer to DevSecOps playbook for best practices in terms of security testing.
+Refer to <a href="https://docs.developer.tech.gov.sg/docs/devsecops-playbook/#/devsecops-playbook?id=static-application-security-testing-81s1-g8-g9">DevSecOps playbook</a> for best practices in terms of security testing.
 </details>
 <br>